 Freemasonry in Croydon was without a permanent home.
 Lodges made use of function rooms in pubs, hotels and restaurants to hold their meetings and for dining afterwards.
 In 1947, the building was put up for sale, Freemasons in Croydon quickly raised the deposit and transforming the derelict building into Croydon and District Masonic Halls with Temples, dining and committee rooms.

-In 2017 Croydon and District Masonic Halls will celebrate its 70th Anniversary.
+In 2017 Croydon and District Masonic Halls celebrated its 70th Anniversary.

 Further Links to Freemasonry in Croydon